 Youth Soccer

-• Little Kicks program is once per week program for boys and girls of age U6 to U8.
+• Little Kicks program is once per week program for boys and girls of age 5 and 6.

 The program is offered year-round, in three seasons of 12 weeks each.
 SPRING season from January - April, SUMMER season from May - August and FALL season from September - December.